 The applicant requests deletion of this condition, as the required dedication has likely already occurred given multiple SDPs have been approved.
-Staff has no objection to the deletion of this condition.
+This condition is recommended for deletion.

 11. Landscaping and tree plantings shall be provided and maintained on both sides of Maryland Route 197 within State Highway Administration right-of-way for the entire frontage of Parcel N an amount equal to a minimum of three acres.